-In order to determine priorities for science and monitoring in Lake Ontario in 2018, a two-day workshop was held November 15-16, 2016, with the assistance of the International Joint Commission.
-At this workshop, advice was solicited from participants from 25 agencies and academic institutions, on what the priorities should be and how to address the science priorities.
-The identified LAMP science priorities are summarized in Chapter 6, Table 16.
+In order to help determine priorities for science and monitoring in Lake Ontario in 2018, a two-day workshop was held November 15-16, 2016, with the assistance of the International Joint Commission.
+At this workshop, advice

 Many of these were the focus for the Lake Ontario 2018 CSMI field activities completed in 2018.
 The Lake Ontario Partnership, in close coordination with the GLWQA Annex 10 Science Subcommittee, will coordinate the planning and implementation of selected Lake Ontario science priorities.
 Chapter 6 provides details regarding all science and monitoring priorities for Lake Ontario.